Green Paper on Postal Reform

 In the event, the plans did not go through.
 It met with support from Post Office managers, who advocated full sale because in their view this was the only way to achieve commercial freedom.
 It met with opposition from unions, much of the public and backbench Conservative MPs.

+UK postal services were subsequently reformed with the Postal Services Act 2000 and the Postal Services Act 2011.

 Debate

 On 19 May 1994 the Green Paper was to be presented to the House of Commons.
 The issue was taken up in Prime Minister's Question Time by Margaret Beckett as leader of the Labour Party opposition.